We have all had television shows that we really liked and didn't make the cut for various reasons.

 A show that ran for two years with 26 episodes that was truly decades ahead of the era that televised it.

-Coleman made a career of being an irascible heel in films and movies as he did here,but the remarkable thing about Buffalo Bill was that he wasn't a lovable rogue with a heart of gold underneath like so many of the first 40 years plus on television.
+Coleman made a career of being an irascible heel in films and movies as he did here, but the remarkable thing about Buffalo Bill was that he wasn't a lovable rogue with a heart of gold underneath like so many of the first 40 years plus on television.

-No,Bill Bittinger was utterly without morals and was completely ruthless.
+No, Bill Bittinger was utterly without morals and was completely ruthless.

-Rarely would Coleman's Bittinger even hint at anything resembling a heart and when he did,it was so faint that it would come and go with the next episode returning the foppish bad guy as always.
+Rarely would Coleman's Bittinger even hint at anything resembling a heart and when he did, it was so faint that it would come and go with the next episode returning the foppish bad guy as always.

-That character was the forerunner of "Gregory House" and so many others on television where the bad guy could do good work,but still be an awful person.
+That character was the forerunner of "Gregory House" and so many others on television where the bad guy could do good work, but still be an awful person.

-Buffalo Bill also had wonderful character actors with Joanna Cassidy (best known for her role in Blade Runner) as Jo Jo, the show's director and occasional Bill love interest,Max Wright as Karl Shub the disconcerted station managers (Best known as Willie Tanner in Alf),Meschach Taylor in the control booth as Tony (Best known for Designing Women),Charlie Robinson as Newdell the makeup man (Best known for Night Court,right after Buffalo Bill),John Fiedler as Woody the stage manager (Best known for voice work and several guest appearances on 60's and 70's TV) and the first full time appearance of Geena Davis as Bill's idealistic assistant Wendy,well before her film career.
+Buffalo Bill also had wonderful character actors with Joanna Cassidy (best known for her role in Blade Runner) as Jo Jo, the show's director, and occasional Bill love interest, Max Wright as Karl Shub the disconcerted station manager (Best known as Willie Tanner in Alf), Meschach Taylor in the control booth as Tony (Best known for Designing Women), Charlie Robinson as Newdell the makeup man (Best known for Night Court, right after Buffalo Bill), John Fiedler as Woody the stage manager (Best known for voice work and several guest appearances on 60's and 70's TV) and the first full time appearance of Geena Davis as Bill's idealistic assistant Wendy, well before her film career.

-All of these folks blended in for a seamless show that flowed and I found downright hilarious.
+All of these folks blended in for a seamless show that flowed and I found it downright hilarious.

 I bought the entire show on DVD a few years back as it's all in one volume and wasn't that expensive and it was well worth the few dollars.

-The lovely Cherie and Rachel watch much of my collection constantly (and a few of their own that I'm not a fan of),but Buffalo Bill doesn't make their rotation and I'm not sure why.
+The lovely Cherie and Rachel watch much of my collection constantly (and a few of their own that I'm not a fan of), but Buffalo Bill doesn't make their rotation and I'm not sure why.

-It could be an acquired taste,I suppose,but maybe it just isn't everyone's taste for a comedy.
+It could be an acquired taste, I suppose, but maybe it just isn't everyone's taste for a comedy.

-Most of the shows from this age with the full-on nasty characters (as the show's center,that is) are in one hour shows,it seems,so maybe it doesn't relate to the interests of comedy viewers as often?
+Most of the shows from this age with the full-on nasty characters (as the show's center, that is) are in one-hour shows, it seems, so maybe it doesn't relate to the interests of comedy viewers as often?

-In any event,I loved it and they could have done so much more with it had it been stuck with.
+In any event, I loved it and they could have done so much more with it had it been stuck with.

 Imagine Bill getting a chance at a larger market and crawling back or Bill bemoaning another person at the station getting a show like his.